ceph/ceph/doc/radosgw/compression.rst

 The compression ``type`` refers to the name of the compression plugin to use when writing new object data.
-Each compressed object remembers which plugin was used, so changing this setting does not hinder the ability to decompress existing objects, not does it force existing objects to be recompressed.
+Each compressed object remembers which plugin was used, so changing this setting does not hinder the ability to decompress existing objects, nor does it force existing objects to be recompressed.

 This compression setting applies to all new objects uploaded to buckets using this placement target.
 Compression can be disabled by setting the ``type`` to